rustam-cpp/rustam-cpp/README.md

 ### What I'm working on

-I'\m learning new algorithms and data structures.
+I'm learning new algorithms and data structures.

 ### Goals